ricardokleinklein/ricardokleinklein.github.io/_drafts/2017-08-28-fashion-mnist.md

 # What the data are

 So far, in any AI-related problem the first task is to understand the data that will feed the learning system.
-Otherwise, we might well be missing relevant features of the input data that as a rule lead us to a better performance of the overall system.
+Otherwise, we might well be missing relevant features of the input data that as a rule lead to a better performance of the overall system.

 In this post I shall work on the recently released (August $$28^{th}$$, $$2017$$) [**Fashion-MNIST dataset**](https://github.com/zalandoresearch/fashion-mnist/blob/master/): a set of images where each one is a $$28$$x$$28$$-pixels grayscale picture of a given piece of clothing from [Zalando](https://jobs.zalando.com/tech/)'s article images, resembling the well-known original [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
-Let's take a close look at some of these images.
+Let's take a look at some of these images.

 ![fashion-mnist samples view](/images/fashion-MNIST/fashion-mnist-sprite.png)

 Every class within the data takes three rows in the figure above.
 There are $$10$$ different classes, each one with the same number of instances both in the training and testing splits.
 Those classes are codified by an integer number ranging from $$0$$ to $$9$$: *T-shirt or top* (0), *Trouser* (1), *Pullover* (2), *Dress* (3), *Coat* (4), *Sandal* (5), *Shirt* (6), *Sneaker* (7), *Bag* (8), *Ankle boot* (9).

 Just like the original MNIST dataset, the splitting is performed such that there are $$60,000$$ instances for training and $$10,000$$ are intended for testing.
-There are the same amount of examples of every class in each of the two splits.
+There are the same amount of examples of every class in each of the two splits and an extremely important detail, they are already randomly shuffled once downloaded, so the data will not be skewed.
 There is actually a lot of work we could do here in order to understand better the data.
 There is literally a miriad of visualization techniques that can be applied to the data to gain a deeper understanding of the problem, but I won't explore them here but in other posts, since the data are simple enough.

 # Our approach: Neural Networks